firsthour777/PinballStrideNotes/Notes.md

 # ANIMATION

+Importing,
+So first you want to create your Animation in Blender using Keyframing, etc.

+Export as FBX, make sure you're only exporting the selection.
+So select what you want to export before hand.

+In order to get the animations, you need to import the animation and also select the skeleton.
+You need a skeleton for the animation to play.

 Play animations with Animation Clips

 Each Animation clip has a skeleton, model, and normal time frame features.

 Add the animation component to your model or whatever you want the animation to play.
+It's a dictionary of animations you want to play.

 Animation Components have keys, so you can set a different animation clip to the key.